-There is a need to augment the protection of the Conservation Area in respect of the unlisted buildings which contribute to its character and the large gardens which are an essential feature of their setting (Q127, Q131).
+There is a need to augment the protection of the Conservation Area not only in respect of unlisted buildings which contribute to the character of an area but also to the large gardens and surrounding landscapes which are an essential feature of their setting (Q127, Q131).

 A specific case is the land bounded by Leveretts Lane.
-Laid out with a series of villas by the Arts and Crafts architect, Frank Jennings, the houses are arranged around the perimeter of the site so that their large gardens combine together to form a significant green 'lung' in the centre of the village.
+Laid out with a series of villas by the Arts and Crafts architect, Frank Jennings, the houses are arranged around the perimeter of the site so that their large gardens combine together to form a significant green 'lung' in the centre of the village and a valuable heritage asset.

-However, in spite of representations from the Parish Council and the recommendations of the Conservation Area Appraisal which identify these elements, recent and on-going alterations to one of the Jennings' houses have undermined the quality of the house, its garden and the simple character of the lane.
+However, in spite of representations from the Parish Council and the recommendations of the Conservation Area Appraisal which identifies these elements, recent and on-going alterations to one of the Jennings' houses have undermined the quality of the house, its garden and the simple, rather secret character of the adjoining lane.

 Other large gardens in this area may be subject to similar development pressures in the future and will need more protection if this unique feature of the village is not to be lost.
-A further, detailed appraisal of the Conservation Area is required.
+A further, detailed appraisal of the Conservation Area is required to ensure its preservation.